aghontpi/ad-silence/README.md

 - **Custom Apps Support**: Ability to add, edit, and delete custom apps to be silenced.

-> With the release of v7.0.0, Ad-silence now supports custom apps with ability to add, edit and provide keywords to trigger  the muting of the app.
+> With the release of v7 and above, Ad-silence now supports custom apps with ability to add, edit and provide keywords specific to the app.

 |     app      | support |
 |:------------:| :-----: |